Smok1e/buttex-storage-api/docs/src/methods/users.md

 Base URL: **https://storage.buttex.ru/api/methods/users/**

-This section allows client to interact users: retrieve token by username and password that is required for actions that are associated with specific user, change user nickname, password, etc.
+Users section allows client to interact users: retrieve token by username and password that is required for actions that are associated with specific user, change user nickname, password, etc.